 Transfer to the Non-Thesis Option:

-Any MS student in good academic standing may switch from the Thesis to the Non-Thesis Option with the following provisions:
+Any MSHN student in good academic standing may switch from the Thesis to the Non-Thesis Option with the following provisions:

-The student must submit a statement explaining the basis for the decision, a plan of study for the new option, and identification of a faculty member willing to serve as scholarly project advisor to the Human Nutrition Graduate Coordinator.
+The student must submit a statement explaining the basis for the decision, a plan of study for the new option, and identification of a faculty member willing to serve as scholarly project advisor to the MSHN Graduate Director.

-Credits taken as NTDT869 may be converted to NTDT elective credits provided that there is a written submission of activities/outcomes achieved.
+Credits taken as NTDT869 may be converted to NTDT 669 credits provided that there is a written submission of activities/outcomes achieved and an additional 3 graduate credits of NTDT electives must be taken.

 The student must complete and satisfactorily pass the Non-Thesis Comprehensive Written/Oral Examination.

-Any future financial support for the student would be reconsidered and is unlikely to continue.
+Any future financial support for the student may be reconsidered if needed.

 After committee approval, submit a Change of Classification form to the Graduate Office.